-This course provides students with a detailed study of the responsibilities and teaching concerns of a flight instructor.
-The course is divided into two major sections: fundamentals of teaching and learning and the analysis of the flight maneuvers involved with Private Pilot, Commercial Pilot and Flight Instructor Certificates.
+This course will provide the student with a detailed study of the regulations, procedures and publications necessary for operating IFR in the national airspace system.
+Terminal and enroute procedures will be studied in detail.
 The student must complete the appropriate academic and flight lessons to satisfactorily complete the course.
-(5 hrs. lect. per week)
+(3 hrs. lect. per week)